 Third Lifestyle Update – time to go green!

 If you are remodeling, definitely look into renewable energy before you simply upgrade your traditional heating and air conditioning units.
 Being power independent may prove valuable in the future.
-Besides, the costs of solar and wind power, for example, have come down while coal and gas power costs keep rising.
+Besides, the costs of solar and wind power, for example, have come down while coal and gas power costs seem to keep rising.

 In California the price of solar panels have come down 40% since 2007.
 If you want to power your entire home with solar, expect to invest as much as $20,000 or more.
 Because of rapidly increasing popularity, this renewable choice is highly competitive and deals are possible.
 Payments can be stretched out over time and you will save money when you deduct federal and state government incentives.
 Don’t forget the money you will save for years to come by eliminating those price-climbing power bills.

-Fourth Lifestyle Update – go “tiny”!
+Fourth Lifestyle Update – go “tiny” or build "container"!

 Are you one of those work-at-home-aholics?
 Wish you had your own private getaway near the house but not in it?
 When you have overnight guests is space a little crowded?
 There is an all-in-one solution that can be your office, your guest house, your game room and your traveling vacation home.
 Or maybe you're thinking about building, or need to rebuild, but the cost seems prohibitive.
 Container homes don't look like containers, they can be any size and any style, little or big, basic or lavish.

 It can house office amenities, places to sleep, that extra bathroom, a kitchen if you like, and storage.